 Ready in 80 days, you can find ‘Red Pontiac’ tubers from Burpee.

 5. Rio Grande Russet

-Producing taters that reach 4-5 inches in length at maturity, ‘Rio Grande’ has rust-brown skin and white flesh, and is ready in just 59-65 days.
+Producing taters that reach four to five inches in length at maturity, ‘Rio Grande’ has rust-brown skin and white flesh, and is ready in just 59 to 65 days.

 6. Magic Molly

 ‘Magic Molly’ is an enchanting cultivar that is sure to cast a spell on you.

 As rich in color as it is in taste, this type is deep purple both inside and out.
 And it will even retain that beautiful color when boiled.
 Prepare to make some culinary magic with this vibrant variety!

 This spud comes to life when paired with warm, woody, smoky accents, making it absolutely ideal for grilling on the barbecue.